 You will be assessed by a portfolio of evidence and some observations of your work with children.

 The CME: Early Childhood builds on the highly successful MA programme run by CREC.
-It will be run by the same team, benefiting from contributions from Dr Susan Young and Dr Jessica Pitt, both well known early childhood music educators.
+It is run by the same team, benefiting from contributions from Dr Susan Young and Dr Jessica Pitt, both well known early childhood music educators.
 The mentor team have all completed the MA programme in early childhood music and all work as early childhood music educators for a range of organisations including university, regional arts organisations and music education hubs.
 The course does not promote one particular approach, but will encourage students to develop their own practice.
 The course will introduce different approaches to teaching early childhood music (e.g. Kodály, Dalcroze) as part of a teaching ‘toolkit’.

 Please contact the CREC team on